thyarles/knsk/README.md

 | `kubectl` | both scripts | https://kubernetes.io/docs/tasks/tools/ |
 | `python3` | `knsk.sh --force` | pre-installed on most systems |
 | `yq` v4 | `backup.sh` | `brew install yq` · [GitHub releases](https://github.com/mikefarah/yq/releases) |

 ---

+## Disclaimer

+**This software is provided "as is", without warranty of any kind, express or implied**, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+See [LICENSE](LICENSE) for the full text.

+**Read the source before you run it.** `knsk.sh` and `backup.sh` are deliberately plain, readable shell scripts.
+You are expected to review them yourself and satisfy yourself that they do what you intend before running them against any cluster you care about.
+Never pipe them from a URL into a shell without reading them first.

+**Use at your own risk.** These scripts force-delete Kubernetes resources, strip finalizers, and deliberately bypass safeguards the API server would normally enforce.
+Used incorrectly — or used correctly against the wrong cluster — they can cause **irreversible data loss**, orphan resources, and permanently break running workloads.
+The `--force` option in particular removes namespace finalizers, which tells Kubernetes to forget cleanup work it had not finished.

+**The author and contributors accept no responsibility or liability** for any damage, downtime, data loss, or malfunction arising from the use or misuse of this software, whether or not that behaviour results from a defect in the software.
+You are solely responsible for verifying the code, for testing it, and for the consequences of running it.

+Recommended before any destructive run:

+1. **Confirm the target cluster** — `kubectl config current-context`
+2. **Take a backup** — `./backup.sh` (or your own tooling)
+3. **Preview the commands** — `./knsk.sh --dry-run --delete-all --force`
+4. **Test on a non-production cluster** before trusting it on a production one
+5. Only then run it for real

+---